Fred. Olsen Cruise Lines

-Fred Olsen Cruise Lines is a traditional cruise line has been catering predominantly to a British clientele since it began operations back in 1948, with sailings from UK ports as well as fly-cruises.
-The Norwegian-owned company announced this year that it is retiring much-loved ships Boudicca and Black Watch, replacing them with two ships previously operated by Carnival Corporation-owned Holland America Line.
-Bolette and sister vessel Borealis – formerly Amsterdam and Rotterdam – will increase the cruise line’s capacity by nearly a third, offering larger public areas on board.
-However, with a capacity of fewer than 1,400 guests apiece, the new arrivals will retain the classic small-ship feel for which Fred Olsen has become known.
-Taking over Black Watch and Boudicca’s itineraries, the ships are due to launch in March and April 2021, respectively.
+Fred.
+Olsen Cruise Lines is a traditional cruise line that has been catering predominantly to a British clientele since it began operations back in 1948, with sailings from UK ports as well as fly-cruises.
+The Norwegian-owned company announced last year that it would retire much-loved ships Boudicca and Black Watch, replacing them with two ships previously operated by Carnival Corporation-owned Holland America Line.
+Bolette and sister vessel Borealis – formerly Amsterdam and Rotterdam – will increase the cruise line’s capacity by nearly a third, offering larger public areas onboard.
+However, with a capacity of fewer than 1,400 guests apiece, the new arrivals will retain the classic small-ship feel for which Fred.
+Olsen has become known.
+Taking over Black Watch and Boudicca’s itineraries, the ships launched in July and August 2021.
 Along with its four ocean-going ships, Fred Olsen also has a dedicated river ship, Brabant, built in 2006 and with a capacity of 156 passengers and 40 crew.

 Why choose this cruise line?

 The cruise line highlights the benefits of small-ship cruising, offering scenic sailings to some of the world’s most beautiful waterways that are out of reach for larger vessels.
 More than half the passengers on Fred Olsen sailings are returning guests, who continue to go back to the cruise line because of its attentive and friendly staff, consistently reliable onboard offerings and immersive itineraries.

 Fred.
 Olsen ship Bolette sets sail on inaugural season to Norway & Canaries

 10 amazing cruises to Antarctica - how to pick the best cruise for you